aptivator/suffixer/docs/algorithm-description.md

 it is.
 The `edgeKey` is set to the next character (`l`) and `offsetWithinEdge` is decremented by `1` to `4`.
 This indicates that the next suffix insertion is to happen within the root node's `l`-edge at the depth of 4 characters.
 The `l`-edge, however, is only one character deep.
-The `l`-edge's node's `e`-edge child is also one character deep.
+The `l`-edge's node's `e`-edge is also one character deep.
 To obtain the correct insertion information `updateNewLeafInfo()` will have to "hop" over the edges that are shorter than the `offsetWithinEdge`.
 With every edge "hop" the `offsetWithinEdge` gets decreased by the edge's length.
 When "hopping" over multiple edges, within each edge's child node, a correct `edgeKey` has to be selected to keep the "hopping" on a correct path that represents a suffix that is to be added.  `edgeKeyIndex` control variable is used to accomplish that.
 The parameter represents an index (within a string that is being added) of the `edgeKey`.
-When a "hop" happens a new `edgeKey` within an edge's node is determined by taking `edgeKeyIndex`, adding edge length to it to obtain a new `edgeKeyIndex`, and then accessing a character of an added string that is at that new index.
-This allows faster skipping over the edges without reading the entirety of an edge, which is what the `getNewLeafInfo()` does.
+When a "hop" happens a new `edgeKey` within an edge's node is determined by taking `edgeKeyIndex`, adding edge length to it to obtain the new `edgeKeyIndex`, and then accessing a character of an added string that is at that new index.
+This allows faster skipping over the edges without reading the entirety of an edge, which is what `getNewLeafInfo()` does.

-After the two "hops", the `node` is set to the one under the `l`-`e`-edge.  `edgeKey` is set to `a`.  `offsetWithinEdge` is adjusted to `2`.  `edge` is `[0, 3, 7, 1]`.
-`unmatchedCh` remains the same at `undefined`.
+After two "hops", the `node` is set to the one under the `l`-`e`-edge.  `edgeKey` is set to `a`.  `offsetWithinEdge` is adjusted to `2`.  `edge` is `[0, 3, 7, 1]`. `unmatchedCh` remains the same at `undefined`.
 And, `unmatchedEdgeCh` remains the same at `e`.
-Using the information directs addition of one ending and one edge.
+Using the information one ending and one edge are added.
 We can see, from the snippet below, that `lean` suffix is an ending within the word `clean` correctly beginning at index 1.
 And, `leaner` suffix occurs within the word `cleaner` starting at index 1.

 *Suffix Tree After Adding the `lean` Suffix*
 ```